2022 Cheltenham Gold Cup Ante-Post Preview – 14/1 Chantry Looks Safe as Houses

 2022 Cheltenham Gold Cup Ante-Post Preview

-Our expert has delved through the current state of play in the Cheltenham Gold Cup betting market, identifying a selection available at odds of 14/1!
+Our expert has delved through the current state of play in the Cheltenham Gold Cup betting market, identifying a selection available at odds of 14/1 with Sky Bet.
 Check out their thoughts below, and why not also check out our Champion Hurdle ante-post article.

 Cheltenham Gold Cup (Friday 18th March 2022)

 Willie Mullins’ Al Boum Photo came up narrowly short when bidding to emulate Best Mate’s three successive Gold Cup wins, but he still rates a live player in the 2022 renewal, where he may get his preferred soft ground conditions.